 Hi Everyone!
 Guess this is where I tell you my life story in 30 seconds or less.
 Here it goes ...

 My Family: I am the extremely proud mom of Ali (ask anyone who has stopped into Hope's office).
-I have an amazing husband, Pat, who has been my partner in crime for the last 35 years and we have a big, goofy goldendoodle named Leeloo (if you're into SciFi think The Fifth Element).
+I have an amazing husband, Pat, who has been my partner in crime since the '80s (wow on that!) and we have a big, goofy goldendoodle named Leeloo (if you're into SciFi think The Fifth Element).
 Pat and I have lived in Farmington Hills since 1994 and before that we were both born and raised Downriver (if you don’t know where that is, stop by and we’ll chat).

 Call me at the office or better yet stop in to chat ...
 I’d love to meet you!